hstevemcdonald/surgical-case-challenge/README.md

 There is quite a bit I would have liked to do if I had time, but I prioritized the main functions and the 'Add Case' fucntionality as I thought that may be the main priority given the 'backend' component of this project was very low in complexity.

-If there was time and bandwidth, these are the tasks that I would do to.
+If there was time and bandwidth, these are the tasks that I would do to and/or suggest as part of a PR.
 I would welcome an opportunity to pick one or more of these to work on in the next stage of the interview (please let me know which in advance).

 Thanks again and I look forward to hearing from you.